 Sensor Spots / Dust / Dirt

 Sensor spots are often visible on bright areas like skies.
 They are usually the result of dust on the camera sensor, lens, or both.
-Dirt can also be present on your subject (a greasy fingerprint or hair on the side of a dish of food isn’t very attractive).
-The effort you put into properly preparing your subject and executing your photo will be more than saved when it comes time to finalize and submit your images.
-As always, make sure to view your images at 100% to make sure everything is clean.
+Dirt can also be present on your subject (a greasy fingerprint or hair on the side of a dish isn’t very appetizing).
+The effort you put into preparing your subject and executing your photo will save you a lot of time in post-processing.

 When viewed at 100%, the sensor spots are clearly visible and should be properly removed.

 Most of us love taking pictures while traveling - it’s a great way to remember where we’ve been and what we’ve done, and to share with friends and family.
 But some of these pictures are better to remain just that - souvenirs.